Armando Picchi

 Armando Picchi ([arˈmando ˈpikki]; 20 June 1935 – 27 May 1971) was an Italian football player and coach.
-Regularly positioned as a libero, he captained the Internazionale side known as "La Grande Inter".
+Regularly positioned as a libero, he captained the Inter Milan side known as "La Grande Inter".

 Club career

 Early career

-Born in Livorno, Picchi started his career by playing for A.S.
-Livorno Calcio.
-In 1959 he moved to SPAL, before later at the peak of his time, and most of his career, at Milanese powerhouse F.C.
-Internazionale Milano.
+Born in Livorno, Picchi started his career by playing for Livorno.
+In 1959, he moved to SPAL, before moving later at the peak of his time, and most of his career, to Inter Milan.

 Captain of Grande Inter

-A versatile defender, Picchi started to play in Internazionale as a right back, a role he previously held at SPAL.
+A versatile defender, Picchi started to play at Inter Milan as a right-back, a role he previously held at SPAL.
 During the course of 1961–62 season, the legendary Grande Inter coach Helenio Herrera experimented by placing him as a libero.
 The new position was successful; he became an important figure in the team's strong defence, and indirectly set examples for teammates Tarcisio Burgnich and Giacinto Facchetti with his leadership.
-During that time, Internazionale was still captained by Bruno Bolchi.
+During that time, Inter Milan was still captained by Bruno Bolchi.

 When Bolchi moved to Verona, Picchi was then selected as team captain.
-It was in his captaincy that Internazionale evolved into the era famously known as Grande Inter, when they won three scudetti, two European Champions Cups and two Intercontinental Cups in the 1960s.
+It was in his captaincy that Inter Milan evolved into the era famously known as Grande Inter, when they won three scudetti, two European Champions Cups and two Intercontinental Cups in the 1960s.

 Later career

-After his time at Inter, he played for two seasons at Varese before retiring in 1969, at the age of 34.
+After his time at Inter Milan, Picchi played for two seasons at Varese before retiring in 1969, at the age of 34.

 International career

-He made his debut for Italy several months after becoming Intercontinental champion with Internazionale, in a 6–1 victory over Finland in November 1964.
+Picchi made his debut for Italy several months after becoming Intercontinental champion with Inter Milan, in a 6–1 victory over Finland in November 1964.
 However, Italy coach at that time, Edmondo Fabbri, deemed him unsuitable for the team's scheme, as he felt he was too defensive minded, and subsequently left him out of the squad for 1966 World Cup in England.

 Under the management of Ferruccio Valcareggi, he was regularly called for the qualifying matches of Euro 1968.
 Yet a fractured pelvis injury in a match against Bulgaria in April 1968, ruled him out of the competition, which concluded his last match with the Azzurri, totalling 12 international appearances.